dotMorten/DotNetOMDGenerator/README.md

-# DotNetOMDGenerator
+.NET Object Model Diagram Generator
-A cross-platform tool that generates an object model diagram for a set of C# source files.
+A cross-platform Roslyn-based tool that generates an object model diagram of a set of C# source files

 ### Usage:
 ```